eDatos/istacpy/docs/md/error_handling.md

 ## Custom exceptions

-There are a bunch of custom exceptions defined in the package:
+There are a bunch of custom exceptions defined in the package.

-### On the shoulder of gigants
+> **On the shoulder of gigants**
+>

-Special mention to API requests handling.
+> Special mention to API requests handling.
 Behind the scenes, this package uses well-known [`requests`](https://requests.readthedocs.io/en/master) package to retrieve data from API.
 [Different errors](https://requests.readthedocs.io/en/master/_modules/requests/exceptions/) can happen and they are raised to be captured for the user.

 It's important to say that these exceptions will include a custom field called `requested_url` that let's the user to handle the API url.